-- a dull, deep and steady pain or throbbing and pulsating if severe
+- dull, deep, and steady pain or throbbing and pulsating if severe

-- can occur any time of the day, through it often starts in the morning.
+- can occur any time of the day, though it often starts in the morning.

 - pain in the temples or behind one eye or ear, although any part of the head can be involved.